JVital2013/vitality-goes/docs/used-emwin-data.md

-# Data pared from EMWIN, and how it's used
+# Data parsed from EMWIN and how it's used
 TODO